Lylrg/FactSniffer/README.md

 To better understand Politifact's fact-checking process, I created an interactive dashboard on Tableau.
 Check it out here: [Fact-checking analysis in Politifact Dashboard](https://public.tableau.com/app/profile/lydia2817/viz/Fact-chekinganalysisinPolitiffact/Dashboard1?publish=yes).
 You can use the dashboard to compare who lied more between Trump and Biden.

-Additionally, I conducted polarity analysis using TextBlob to gauge the sentiment across various statements.
+Additionally, I conducted polarity analysis using TextBlob to evaluate the sentiment across various statements.